Skip to main content

 This is the most common failure mode for a solo professional with a scaling idea.
 The product is real.
 The practitioner is qualified.
 But the stack underneath it is broken.
 There is no voice-trained content engine writing in your language.
 There is no scorecard filtering the right clients in and the wrong ones out.
 There is no prospecting agent finding the people who should be on the waitlist.
 There is no ad layer bringing fresh traffic that does not depend on your network.
 The product you wanted to launch needs all of that to ship.
 None of it builds itself while you see clients thirty hours a week.

 The tools are available.
 ChatGPT, an email platform, a webinar tool, a CRM.
 You have probably paid for some of them.
 None of it became infrastructure.
 The problem was never access to the tools.
 The problem was the judgement of what to build, what to rule out, and how to make it hold when the tools underneath it change.
 That judgement is a separate skill from practising therapy or law or finance.
-It took three years and two full builds for us to get it right before we opened it to other solo professionals.
+It took three years and three full builds for us to get it right before we opened it to other businesses.
 That is what the Growth Infrastructure Method codifies.

-What thirty days to live actually means
+What ninety days to live actually means

 Every subsequent week adds to a system that has been running since day thirty.
 Voice-trained content gets better as your approvals accumulate.
 The scorecard gets sharper as traffic fills in the data.
 Ad creative gets cheaper as the model learns.
 The compounding is not a promise.
 It is a property of the architecture.
-If the five components pass the five design principles, the compounding is structural.
+If the components pass the five design principles, the compounding is structural.
 If any one component breaks a principle, the compounding stops and the thing drifts.

-Thirty days is a discipline, not a marketing claim.
+Ninety days is a discipline, not a marketing claim.
 That discipline is what a solo professional is buying.

 Where to start